 The initial Q-5 led to the extended-range "Q-5I" in the early 1980s.
 The internal weapons bay was replaced by a fuel tank and two more stores pylons were added under the rear fuselage, bringing the total up to ten.
 The Q-5I also had a rocket-boosted ejection seat, uprated engines, a J-6C-style brake parachute pod at the base of the tailfin, and a number of minor engineering tweaks.
 The Chinese Navy flew the Q-5I, with these aircraft carrying two torpedoes or C-801 antishipping missiles, similar to the French Exocet.
 Since antiship missiles usually need to be targeted by radar, it is possible that targeting was performed in cooperation with other platforms.

 The Q-5I was followed in production in the mid-1980s by the "Q-5IA", which had two more stores pylons, one on each outer wing, for AAMs, as well as an improved fueling system and updated avionics, including a sighting system.
 It was designated the "A-5C" or "A-5III" for export.
-The "Q-5II" was basically a Q-5IA with an improved countermeasures suite.
+The "Q-5B" improved on the Q-5IA by adding an improved bomb / gun sight, a laser rangefinder, and radar warning receivers; this variant appears to be also referred to as the "Q-5II" or "Q-5C".

 NANCHANG Q-5IA: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 9.68 meters 31 feet 9 inches wing area 27.95 sq_meters 300.9 sq_feet length 15.65 meters 51 feet 4 inches height 4.33 meters 14 feet 3 inches empty weight 6,375 kilograms 14,055 pounds MTO weight 11,830 kilograms 26,085 pounds max speed at altitude 1,190 KPH 740 MPH / 645 KT service ceiling 15,850 meters 52,000 feet combat radius 400 kilometers 250 MI / 215 NMI _____________________ _________________ _______________________ Combat radius is for a low-altitude mission at MTO.

 * In the late 1980s, the Chinese attempted to develop two improved variants of the Q-5.
 The first, the "Q-5M", was a collaboration with Aeritalia of Italy and was to feature the nav-attack and countermeasures suite of the Aeritalia-EMBRAER AMX light strike fighter.
 The second, the "Q-5K", was a collaboration with Thomson-CSF of France and featured a laser rangefinder in a chisel nose, a modernized cockpit, and a nav-attack system.
-The idea was to evaluate both variants and select one for production, but following the Tianemen Square massacre in 1989 an arms embargo was imposed on China, and that was the end of the matter.
-The Q-5 appears to be lingering in service, but if so, not likely for much longer.BACK_TO_TOP
+The idea was to evaluate both variants and select one for production, but following the Tianemen Square massacre in 1989 an arms embargo was imposed on China, and the Chinese had to reconsider the exercise.

 * The MiG-19's service in Soviet colors was transitory and not very significant.
 The most "action" they saw was against Western snooper aircraft probing around or into the USSR's borders.
 Possibly one of the best-known encounters was on 1 June 1960, when MiG-19 fighters shot down a Boeing RB-47H electronic reconnaissance aircraft that was snooping around Archangel in the north, with four of the crew killed and two taken prisoner.
-The RB-47H was in international airspace, but the Soviets were annoyed at other US incursions over their territory and wanted to send a message; the two prisoners were released after a bit of international diplomacy.
+The RB-47H was in international airspace, but the Soviets were annoyed at U-2 and other incursions over their territory and wanted to send a message to President Eisenhower; the two prisoners were released after Eisenhower left the presidency.
 There were other shoot-downs by MiG-19s well into the decade.

 The MiG-19 didn't do so well against the Lockheed U-2.
 In 1957, a PVO MiG-19 pilot flying at the aircraft's ceiling spotted a U-2 flying far over his head.
 He reported the incident to the brass, who judged him a liar, and he ended up being transferred.
 However, it soon became obvious that he had been telling the truth, and MiG-19s spent years trying to take potshots at U-2s with absolutely no success.
 As mentioned, it was the SA-2 Guideline that actually put paid to the U-2 with the shootdown on 1 May 1960, but to compound the humiliation, a MiG-19 was also shot down by an SA-2 during the incident, the pilot being killed.